 The LLP maintains records of actual and potential conflicts and the procedures in place to manage them in accordance with its regulatory obligations.

-In providing a set of principles through which the LLP intends to manage any potential conflicts of interest, we intend that this document should be for guidance only.
+We intend that this Important Information document should be for guidance only.
 Accordingly, this document is being provided (to the extent permitted by law) without liability, and in publishing this document the LLP makes no representation or warranty as to how it may act in connection with any particular situation or set of circumstances that may arise in relation to a conflict.
 This document is not intended to create third party rights or duties that would not already exist if the policy had not been made available, nor is it intended to form part of any contract between the LLP and any client.

 © Ekins Guinness LLP 2018.
 All rights reserved.
 No part may be reproduced or distributed in any manner without written permission from Ekins Guinness.
 Ekins Guinness specifically prohibits redistribution via the internet or otherwise, and accepts no liability whatsoever for the actions of third parties in this respect.